 California does mandate additional training beyond OSHA’s regulatory training.
 The state plan requirements have more rigorous standards for industries such as the California construction workforce regarding topics like fall protection and confined spaces.
 Most of these trainings specifically train you to identify, avoid, and correct workplace hazards.

 The specific training CAL OSHA requires you to take will vary based on the workplace.
 Most workplaces under California state jurisdiction will require you to take a CAL OSHA 10-hour or 30-hour training course.
-Certain occupations or operations within each industry will also require specific training to CAL OSHA standards.
+Certain occupations or operations within each industry will also require specific training to CAL OSHA Requirements.

 A state plan has advantages above the federal OSHA regulations alone, as was already noted.
 Due to its high workforce density as well as its distinctive workplaces and industries, California decided to establish a state plan.
 There are rules for several of these distinctive jobs and sectors that provide additional safety precautions for: